HasnaeTalibi/Machine-Learning-Deployment-using-Docker/README.md

 we will build a Flask app along with Flasgger (to handle the UI part of the app to make it more intuitive to consume the results) to deploy an ML model easily

 ## 4. Build a custom Docker image for the app
-Now it is time to tacke docker,
+Now it is time to tackle docker,
 - We start with providing the base image first to the Docker server that needs to be pulled from Docker Hub (if not present locally already)

    **FROM continuumio/anaconda3:4.4.0**